bitnami/containers/bitnami/prestashop/README.md

 Then you can access the PrestaStop storefront at http://your-ip/.
 To access the administration area, logon to http://your-ip/administration

   *Note:* If you want to access your application from a public IP or hostname you need to configure PrestaShop for it.
 You can handle it adjusting the configuration of the instance by setting the environment variable "PRESTASHOP_HOST" to your public IP or hostname.
+In case you already started your containers, you can reconfigure your prestashop host via executing `docker-compose exec application nami execute prestashop configureHost new.host.name.com`

 ## Persisting your application